jtc21am/houseplant/README.md

 ## About this application
-I took the opportunity to my hands dirty (all puns intended) in the world of physical electronics and micro-controllers as well as take plant nurturing to the next level.
-This is a topic that is entirely new to me.

-It is my goal to utilize the data to build an automatic watering system as well as implement ML so the plant health is optimized.
-For light, the abstract metric of “sun exposure” that every package of seeds and every plant purchased is readily availavble to the consumer.

-The thing about this metric is that it is surprisingly subjective and unscientific, at least for consumer-facing products.
-Generally speaking, we’d want to look at W/sqm of solar irradiance, but we’ll get to why that is not straightforward in a second.

-Architecture

-I am seeking data - data on sun exposure, soil moisture, and eventually temperature although these metrics are hyper-localized and can be entirely different only a foot away.

-So I’ll be collecting metrics like soil moisture, sun exposure UV, plus metadata like device ID and timestamp, send it to a server on the network using a REST API, store it in a database, and analyze it using Grafana.

-Set up my Django project with Postgres, Nginx and Gunicorn:  I utilized Class based views, signaling, caching and built unit tests.
+To explore the world of physical electronics and microcontrollers while enhancing plant nurturing, I embarked on a new and exciting journey.
+My objective is to create an automatic watering system using collected data and implement machine learning for optimized plant health.
+When it comes to light, the widely available metric of "sun exposure" found on seed packages and plant purchases is subjective and unscientific for consumer products.
+I am interested in obtaining data on sun exposure, soil moisture, and temperature, acknowledging their hyper-localized nature.
+By collecting metrics like soil moisture and sun exposure UV, along with device ID and timestamp, I will send the data to a server using a REST API, store it in a database, and analyze it.
+To accomplish this, I set up my Django project with Postgres, Nginx, and Gunicorn, utilizing class-based views, signaling, caching, and building unit tests.

 # Usage